MicrosoftDocs/bacx-pr/topics/merge-conflicts.md

 manager: renwe
 ---

-# Merging Conflicts Can Be Tricky
+# A headline about merging goes here

-This is the sentence I have and I updated it again in the master branch.
+No way!
+This should be changes in my conflict branch.

 In go to **Analytics** > **Conversations** to access the conversations page.